Career Services and Programs for Students

 - Monday - Thursday from 2:30 - 4:00pm

 - Miguel Hall Suite 500 & Leo Hall Room 258

 Students can also schedule a longer appointment with a designated career counselor.
 Appointments are conducted via Skype, phone or in-person.
 Call 718-862-7421 to schedule an appointment.

 Wherever you are in your career planning stage, our career counselors and peer counselors will work with students at all levels to help you identify your interests, skills, and values to assist you with planning your academic and career goals.

 There are four career fairs/expos throughout the year.
 Employers look for enthusiastic and engaging students from ALL majors so be sure to review the firms ahead of time, bring your best questions to ask employers and dress professionally (you can even borrow a suit from us to wear).

 At the career fairs, we have raffle prizes, a best-dressed contest and a professional photo booth where you can take a headshot to use on your LinkedIn profile!

 On-campus recruitment (OCR) is when employers come to campus to conduct interviews with students for internships and full-time jobs.
-To participate in any on-campus recruiting, students need to first complete the Jasper Professional Basic Training program and submit a tailored résumé on JasperLink.
-The current on-campus recruitment schedule is available on JasperLink.
+In order to be eligible to participate in any on-campus recruiting students must complete the following:

 Companies that have done on-campus recruiting include: